BowlingX/flexcss/README.md

 ### jekyll
-jekyll is used to create the pages for this project, run `bundle install` for setup and then `bundle exec jekyll serve` to start the local server to read documentation
+jekyll is used to create the pages for this project, run `bundle install` for setup and then `bundle exec jekyll serve` to start the local server to read documentation.

 ### Tests
 There is no `100%` coverage yet, but I'm working on it :D.